-- 1. Exercises its independent judgment and determines that the Project is exempt from CEQA pursuant to CEQA Guidelines section 15303 and that none of the exceptions to the categorical exemptions in CEQA Guidelines section 15300.2 apply.
+- 1. Exercises its independent judgment and determines that the Project is exempt from CEQA pursuant to CEQA Guidelines section 15303.
 The exemption in CEQA Guidelines section 15303 applies to new construction or conversion of single-family residences and accessory structures.
 The proposed project is accessory to the existing single-family residence. - 2.
-Approves the application for a Hillside Exception, Application no. EXC-2020-007 subject to the conditions which are enumerated in this Resolution beginning on PAGE 6 thereof.
-The conclusions and subconclusions upon which the findings and conditions specified in this resolution are based, including those contained in the Public Hearing record concerning Application no. EXC-2020-007 as set forth in the Minutes of Planning Commission Meeting of February 9, 2021, are hereby incorporated by reference as though fully set forth herein.
+Approves the application for a Hillside Exception, Application no. EXC-2020-004 subject to the conditions which are enumerated in this Resolution beginning on PAGE 2 thereof.
+The conclusions and subconclusions upon which the findings and conditions specified in this resolution are based, including those contained in the Public Hearing record concerning Application no. EXC-2020-004 as set forth in the Minutes of Planning Commission Meeting of February 23, 2021, are hereby incorporated by reference as though fully set forth herein.